×

 1. Set your goal

 Yogi Berra is credited with saying that if you don’t know where you’re going, you might wind up somewhere else, which is why you need to begin planning your postcard campaign with your goal in mind.
-Without a goal, each decision you make along the way is as arbitrary as the next, and while you’ll end up somewhere, it likely won’t be where you were headed.
+Without a goal, each decision you make is as arbitrary as the next, and while you’ll end up somewhere, it likely won’t be where you were headed.

 ""